sakura-ysy/rdma-rpc/README.md

-# rdma-rpc
+# rdma-example
-A rpc based on RDMA
+A simple RDMA example